superfly/docs/rails/advanced-guides/phusion-passenger.html.md

 ```

 As promised, the passenger-full image that the Phusion team provides
-makes your Dockerfile considerably smaller, but this is a bit deceptive
+makes your Dockerfile considerably smaller, but there remains more work to
-as you still need to configure nginx.
+be done as you still need to configure nginx.
 We do that next.

 ## Configuring nginx

 The Dockerfile above contains three `ADD` commands.
 These copy configuration
-files to image.
+files to the image.
 The first two files configure ngix.
 Place all three files
 in a `config/fly` directory.

 We start with `config/fly/rails.conf`: